s122725/bedrock-claude-chat/README.md

 ./bin.sh
 ```

 - You will be asked if a new user or using v1.
-If so, enter `y`.
+If you are not a continuing user from v0, please enter `y`.

 ### Optional Parameters